arielchen07/City-Builder/README.md

 ## Deployment and Github Workflow
-​Describe your Git/GitHub workflow.
-Essentially, we want to understand how your team members share codebase, avoid conflicts and deploys the application.​
-Be concise, yet precise.
-For example, "we use pull-requests" is not a precise statement since it leaves too many open questions - Pull-requests from where to where?
-Who reviews the pull-requests?
-Who is responsible for merging them? etc.
 If applicable, specify any naming conventions or standards you decide to adopt.
 Describe your overall deployment process from writing code to viewing a live application What deployment tool(s) are you using?
 And how?